deanyo/dannythedj/docs/SETUP.md

 Notes
 - Keep cookies private; they grant access to your account.
+- yt-dlp writes back to the cookie jar; the file must be writable by the bot.
 - For Docker, mount the cookies file and point `YTDLP_COOKIES_PATH` to the mounted path in the container.
 - If you set both `YTDLP_COOKIES_PATH` and `YTDLP_COOKIES_FROM_BROWSER`, the